© WW2 Market Garden -

 Our most popular service is photographic research.
 We’ve seen hundreds of photos of Operation Market Garden and read many books, (official) reports and eye witness accounts of the battle.
 Looking at pictures provides information to anyone researching a military operation.
 Sometimes it can be very difficult to identify what is displayed on a picture.
 Locations have changed over time or people are not familiar with the gear or equipment on a picture.
 We are happy to help you out.
 Please contact us and send us your picture.

 Many authors and family members want to know where the action took place.
 Where did Operation Market Garden take place?
 Many of us know the main sites and locations, like the Nijmegen bridge, the Arnhem bridge, or the villages that were involved in the operation.
 But not everyone is familiar with the terrain where the battles took place.
 Most fights during Operation Market Garden have taken place in the countryside just outside the villages.
 Decades later the terrain changed drastically.
 If you are researching a certain battle and want to know what the battlefield looks like today or want to know what the key features were during the Operation, do not hesitate to contact us.
+We are able to tour the battlefields with you and show you the area of operations inside out, from Neerpelt (Belgium) all the way up to Arnhem.

 Are you working on any other project about Operation Market Garden and you have a question.
 Just shoot us an email and we’ll see what we can do for you.
 The possibilities are endless!